rur/good/README.md

 ## A pretty good web scaffold for Golang

-`good` is a tool for embedding a web GUI in a Golang project.
+The `good` tool embeds a web GUI in a Golang project.

 - CLI that generates plain, grok-able code
 - Self contained server with basic dependencies